-- d.
-On October 27, 2011, a local bank granted JOH ₽50.0 million loan for relending to OPI to finance part OPI's establishment of a power plant.
+On October 27, 2011, a local bank granted JOH ₱50.0 million loan for relending to OPI to finance part of OPI's establishment of a power plant.
 The loan will mature after 120 days.
-This loan does not include any significant covenants and warranties. - e.
-In July 2009, ORDC entered into a loan agreement with a local bank for the acquisition of EGI Rufino Building located in Pasay City for \$\frac{1}{2}46.8\$ million payable in fifteen (15) years.
+This loan does not include any significant covenants and warranties.

+e.
+In July 2009, ORDC entered into a loan agreement with a local bank for the acquisition of EGI Rufino Building located in Pasay City for ₱46.8 million payable in fifteen (15) years.
 Interest of 8.0% per annum is fixed for the first ten (10) years and 10.0% fixed for the next five years.
+This loan was fully paid in 2013.